carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/google-objc-avoid-throwing-exception.rst

 google-objc-avoid-throwing-exception
 ====================================

-This check finds finds uses of throwing exceptions usages in Objective-C files.
+Finds uses of throwing exceptions usages in Objective-C files.

 For the same reason as the Google C++ style guide, we prefer not throwing exceptions from Objective-C code.